-The Company is relying on the exemption provided in Section 6.1 of NI 52-110 by virtue of the fact that it is a venture issuer.
+The Company is relying on the exemption provided in Section 6.1 of NI 52-110 by virtue of the fact that it was a venture issuer as of the end of its most recently completed financial year.
 Section 6.1 exempts the Company from the requirements of Parts 3 (Composition of the Audit Committee) and 5 (Reporting Obligations) of NI 52-110 and allows for the short form of disclosure of audit committee procedures set out in Form 52-110F2 and disclosed in this AIF.